C-distin/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Get your :popcorn: ready and

-Relax with your :laptop: and a glass of :whiskey:
+Relax with your :computer: and a glass of :beer: